Full pack on Devil’s Path? Rugged, rugged, rugged. A bucket list hike.

 Backpacking the Devil’s Path is a serious undertaking

-To be quite honest, mountains spare most fools.
-Having said that, Devil’s Path crosses many mountains and any one of them can prove dangerous.
+Mountains spare most fools.
+Devil’s Path crosses many mountains, and any one of them can prove dangerous.
 Only experienced backpackers in good physical condition should attempt this traverse.
 Backpacker Magazine says this about Devil’s Path:

 Considered by many the toughest day hike in the Northeast–and possibly the Lower 48…